ZeroKnowledgefm/ZKJobs/README.md

 # ZK Jobs Fair - Jobs Board
 The following are open jobs from exhibiting teams as well as a few non-exhibiting teams looking for new hires.
 There are 3 categories of jobs: Community, Software Development, & Cryptography/Engineering.
-Please feel free to reach out to participating teams in order to schedule meetings at the ZK Jobs Fair or afterwards.
+Please feel free to reach out to participating teams in order to schedule meetings at the ZK Jobs Fair - happening on April 22 2021.

 ### Community & Biz Dev